kirklandnuts/ontology-batch-query/README.md

 ## To-do
 - extend ontology scope functionality to command line use
-	- also improve ontology scope flow such that user doesn't have to input empty list as argument to search among all ontologies
 - allow user inputted limit of matches per searched term
 - improve output file naming procedure
 	- currently outputs with the same filename every time (sorry)